Doctoral Internship in Health Service Psychology

 Given the CAPS commitment to a community psychology model of intervention, interns will have some opportunities to engage in outreach and consultation activities throughout the year, both to the larger campus community and within the college model here at UCSC.
 Interns devote approximately 1 hour a week to outreach and consultation activities, although this varies throughout the year.

 Workshops and Training: All CAPS staff and interns provide workshops and educational programs on campus.
 Workshop topics may include: communication skills, crisis intervention, multiculturalism, eating awareness, stress management, anxiety and depression management, time management, and test anxiety.
-Interns participate in RA training and orientations in the fall, and may facilitate workshops with other staff and interns throughout the year.
+Interns participate in RA training and orientations in the fall and may facilitate workshops with other staff and interns throughout the year.
 Interns are required to conduct three outreach programs during the year including designing and implementing their own independent Outreach Project.

 Consultation: Interns regularly provide consultation to staff, faculty, parents, and friends about students in distress when conducting their Crisis Services shift.
 CAPS has ongoing relationships with different campus groups (some examples include: College residential staff, Student Health Center, Women's Center, Disability Resource Center, Student Ethnic Resource Centers, and the Cantu Center (GLBTI Resource Center), and interns may provide programs for these units as well.
 Interns may also have opportunities to provide campus debriefings after significant traumatic events.